-3
+Figure 3-7 Percentage of links with DL:UL ratio higher than 3:1

-Impact of asymmetry in the equipment design
+Place keeper: other studies Impact of asymmetry in the equipment design

 With the current symmetric use of PP links, the T/R separation (i.e. the go/return frequency difference between TX and RX in any single equipment supplied for a certain radio frequency band) is constant, whichever is the actual channel selected for a particular link.